prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 After this, you will able to access predict and enroll from the demo page app.

-Launch the below-mentioned URL in your browser:
+Launch the below-mentioned URL in your browser and replace XXXX with apiKey value provided by Private identity:

 http://localhost/predict-enroll-library/?apiKey=XXXX